Frequently Asked Questions

 A:

 Nomie is not a therapist and does not replace therapy.
-Nomie is an AI wellness companion that offers therapeutic, psychology-informed tools designed to support nervous-system regulation, emotional processing, and everyday mental wellbeing.
-Many people searching for "AI therapy" are looking for relief from anxiety, burnout, and emotional overwhelm — Nomie addresses these needs through somatic techniques, co-regulation, and reflective tools without positioning itself as a clinical treatment.
+It's an AI wellness companion that offers psychology-informed tools for nervous-system regulation, emotional processing, and everyday mental wellbeing.
+Many people searching for "AI therapy" really want relief from anxiety, burnout, and emotional overwhelm.
+Nomie addresses those needs through somatic techniques, co-regulation, and reflective tools without positioning itself as clinical treatment.
 If you're in therapy, Nomie can be a helpful daily companion between sessions.
-If you're not ready for therapy, Nomie offers a gentle, judgment-free starting point.
+If you're not ready for therapy, Nomie can be a gentle, judgment-free starting point.

 Q:Is Nomie free to use?